 which members should aspire to comply with, so far as it is within their control

-• consult publicly about their scope, procedures, business plans and budgets; and
+• consult about its scope, procedures, business plans and budgets

-• publish a report at least yearly, explaining the work that they have done.
+• publish a report at least once a year, explaining the work it has done.

-7.2 The financial ombudsman scheme consults publicly about:
+7.2 The financial services ombudsman scheme consults about:

-• any significant changes to its scope and/or procedures; and
+• any significant changes to its scope and/or procedures

 • its business plans and budgets.

-7.3 The financial ombudsman scheme publishes a report at least yearly, providing information about:
+7.3 The financial services ombudsman scheme publishes a report at least once a year, providing information about:

 • the way in which it has handled them.

-7.4 The report includes details of the numbers and types of disputes that:
+7.4 The report includes details of the numbers and types of complaints that:

-• were resolved in favour of the complainant; and
+• were resolved in favour of the complainant

-• were resolved in favour of the financial business.
+• were resolved in favour of the financial services business.

 7.5 The report also includes:

-• the average time taken to resolve disputes;
+• the average time taken to resolve complaints;

-• the ombudsman scheme’s arrangements for control of quality; and
+• the ombudsman scheme’s arrangements for control of quality

 • cooperation with other ombudsman schemes, nationally (where applicable) and internationally.